al8ken/FEILDSAustralia/README.md

 		Pressure --- Total Pressure returned from the model Pb_at_PseudoElevation --- Background pressure calculated for PseudoElevations Pressure_Anomaly --- is Pressure - Pb_at_PseudoElevation
 	PseudoElevation --- PseudoElevation in 100skm, see text for details of derivation

 Due to the 100 Mb file-size limitation of Github, the voxet property files for the very high resolution model were split into three parts (split was done using 7-zip).
 These must be recombined using cat (i.e cat density.001 density.002 density.003 > density) or use a suitable application

 2) Half_degree_model_density.xyz
 	The entire density model realised in space-delimited ASCII format.
 This is the density ANOMALY, i.e. it is necessary to add the mean density for real-valued data.
 Format: 1 header line, columns are Longitude(degrees), Latitude(degrees), h(100s km), density(kg/m^3).
-Due to size restrictions, this file is NOT provided for the very-high resolution model.
+Due to size restrictions, this file is NOT provided for the high or very-high resolution models.
 3) Half_degree_model_pressure_anomaly.xyz
 	The entire pressure model realised in space-delimited ASCII format.
 This is the pressure ANOMALY, i.e. it is necessary to add the background pressure for real-valued data.
 Format: 1 header line, columns are Longitude(degrees), Latitude(degrees), h(100s km), pressure anomaly(Pa).
-Due to size restrictions, this file is NOT provided for the very-high resolution model.
+Due to size restrictions, this file is NOT provided for the high or very-high resolution models.

 In the Model_Grids directory, the very high resolution model also includes raster grids (in ERMapper format) of True_density at the same depths as the initial AuSREM model.